congxinUSC/Web3Study/README.md

 ## Overview

 **This part only shows you how to get your environment set up and play around the current functions I've already built.
-The tutorial and more fancy functions will come up later.**
+The tutorial and more fancy functions will come up later.
+The latest update is [HERE](https://github.com/congxinUSC/Web3Study).**

 This is a Node.js express server that uses Web3.js APIs to create, deploy and interact with a customized smart contract.